Diggnation: Other shows

 A spin-off show, The Digg Reel ran from January 2008 to September 2010, and was originally hosted by Jessica Corbin, followed by Andrew Bancroft.
 The show featured the week's top user submitted videos in comparison to Diggnation's primary focus on news articles.
 Both were produced by Revision3.

+Reunion and revival

-On October 13, 2017, Rose and Albrecht released a "light Diggnation reunion" under the title of "Talking Tech", released within the "Kevin Rose Show" podcast.
-In the episode, the two hosts confirmed new episodes of "Talking Tech" would be released every 4 to 5 episodes of the "Kevin Rose Show."
-However as of 2023, only 2 episodes were ever released and The Kevin Rose Show has since ended production in 2021.
+On October 13, 2017, Rose and Albrecht released a "light Diggnation reunion" under the title of "Talking Tech", released within "The Kevin Rose Show" podcast.
+In the episode, the two hosts confirmed new episodes of "Talking Tech" would be released every 4 to 5 episodes of "The Kevin Rose Show."
+However, only one follow up episode was released, in 2018.